 We maintain a strong connection to our whenua, our land and greatly value the connections created with Māori and Pasifika whānau.
 Students hear Te Reo everyday, during class lessons, the Daily Tui language clips, our school values and signage.
 Te Reo is woven throughout our curriculum.

 Our annual Matariki celebrations are a real highlight in the school calendar, bringing the whole community together over stories and kai.
-We will be celebrating together this year on Thursday, June 29th.
-It's not to be missed, pop it in your calendar now.
+We will be celebrating together this year (date to be advised).
+It's not to be missed so watch this space.

 The whānau hui/fono is a special time of sharing ideas and vision for our kura.
-Dates for 2017 are to be announced via email and newsletter later this year.
+Dates for 2019 will be announced via email and newsletter later this year.

 Visit the Enviro Schools Website to find out more.